1125 Market Street,

 6 people favorited this theater

 As the American Theatre, it was already under construction when the earthquake and fire of April 1906 hit San Francisco.
-It finally opened on January 21 1907, and, during the next decades, was known as the Rialto Theatre in 1910, the Rivoli Opera House in the 1920’s, and, finally, in 1927, the Embassy Theatre.
+It finally opened on January 21 1907, and, during the next decades, was known as the Rialto Theatre from May 6, 1916, the Rivoli Opera House from October 1, 1922, and, finally, in 1927, the Embassy Theatre.
 It premiered ‘Vitaphone Talking Pictures’ in San Francisco and soon became known as the Warner Brothers Theatre, but reverted back to Embassy Theatre on August 31, 1933.